Multiple Access Techniiques

 Time Diiviisiion Mullttiipllee Acceessss ((TDMA))

-• User is allocated the spectrum for the duration of one timeslot
+• Access to available spectrum is limited to timeslots• User is allocated the spectrum for the duration of one timeslot

 • Timeslots are repeated in frames